The Austrian Federal Civil Service

 Qualification levels of Federal Civil Service staff

 The proportion of highly qualified staff has traditionally been high in the Federal Civil Service.
-The recent process of refocussing on the core tasks of public administration has led to operative units being hived off and turned into separate legal entities such as agencies, as well as certain services being outsourced to private providers.
-This has caused the percentage of university graduates and those having completed upper secondary education (so-called Matura) to rise even further, to 50.0 percent.
-By comparison, the proportion is only 38.8 percent in the private sector.
+The recent process of refocusing on the core tasks of public administration has led to operative units being hived off and turned into separate legal entities such as agencies, as well as certain services being outsourced to private providers.
+This has caused the percentage of university graduates and those having completed upper secondary education (so-called Matura) to rise even further, to 51.1 %.
+By comparison, the proportion is only 42.3 % in the private sector.

 Women and men in the Federal Civil Service

-Women in leadership positions is an important indicator when it comes to gender equality.
-Leadership positions not only come with decision-making powers, they also correlate with higher income levels.
-To demonstrate the share of women in leadership positions over time, the indicator “Women in the highest pay grades” was developed, including four levels.
-The 2 highest levels comprise female academics group 1 (for example Secretaries-General, Directors- General and Directors) and female academics group II (e.g. Heads of Division, Heads of Unit, etc.).
-Since 2006, the share of women in leadership positions has increased at all levels.
-With 17.6 percentage points, the share of women in group 1 increased significantly more than the overall share of women in the Federal Civil Service.
+The representation of women in leadership positions is a key indicator of progress towards gender equality.
+Leadership roles not only entail decision-making authority but are also associated with higher income levels.
+To track developments over time, the indicator “Women in the highest pay grades” was introduced, covering four levels.
+The two highest levels refer to positions held by university graduates: Group I includes roles such as Secretaries-General, Directors-General, and Directors; Group II includes Heads of Division, Heads of Unit, and similar functions.
+Since 2006, the proportion of women in leadership positions has increased across all levels.
+The rise has been particularly notable in Group I, where the share of women grew by 22.5 percentage points, significantly outpacing the overall increase in the proportion of women in the Federal Civil Service.

 Publications